Inboxen/Inboxen/README.md

 ==========
 This is the web interface for inboxen and all the API end points.

+Join us in our IRC channel!
+We're in the #inboxen channel on [MegNet](https://www.megworld.co.uk/irc/)

 Requirements
 ============
 These are the requiresments to run inboxen.